To Wong Foo, Thanks for Everything! Julie Newmar

 Ending Explained: To Wong Foo, Thanks for Everything!
 Julie Newmar

 The final moments of To Wong Foo, Thanks for Everything!
-Julie Newmar reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+Julie Newmar reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch To Wong Foo, Thanks for Everything!
 Julie Newmar?